-Because its flavor is stronger, bolder, and more astringent, I like using powdered Sencha instead of Matcha.
+Because its flavor is stronger, bolder, and more astringent, I like using Organic Matcha Sencha Iced Tea Powder.
 Sencha’s flavor profile is earthy and vegetal, bold enough to stand up to the other flavorful ingredients used in this recipe.

 Makes about 2 cups.